fxbonnet/fffc/README.md

 * in case the format of the file is not correct, the program should fail but say explicitly why
 * a fixed format file may be very big (several GB)

+## Getting Started

+* make sure that you have Python 3.x installed. fffc doesn't have any other dependencies;
+* get the latest code from GitHub;
+* navigate to fffc folder;
+* run `python3 fffc.py test_fixtures/original.data`
+* navigate to `test_fixtures` folder to find `original.csv` file with processed and structured data.

+All lines from data file that do not comply with metadata informationj will be skipped.
+A proper error message will be displayed in the console.

+:rocket: Enjoy.